shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/100-plugin-themes.md

 * `@Storefront` then defines that the shopware storefront theme should be used as the last inheritance level.

 ## Theme assets

+If your theme is installed and active, Shopware will automatically collect all your script and style files.
+All SASS files (*.scss) in the style folder are compiled to css.

 You can add custom styles or javascript by using the `style` and `script` property in the `theme.json`.
 Example `theme.json`
 ```json